 Ecologists increase our understanding of the natural world and potential environmental impacts.
-The knowledge ecologists provide is used by other scientists, teachers, policy makers, citizens and managers.
+The knowledge they provide is used by other scientists, teachers, policy makers, citizens and managers.

-With a bachelorís degree in this area, you could have a career as a(n):
+With a bachelor's degree in this area, you could have a career as a(n):

-Job opportunities are expected to grow substantially during the next several years, especially in private companies and non-government organizations.
-Your bachelorís degree can also provide the foundation for advanced graduate degrees in Ecology and related disciplines.
+Job opportunities are expected to grow substantially during the next several years, especially in private companies and non-governmental organizations.
+Your bachelor's degree can also provide the foundation for advanced graduate degrees in Ecology and related disciplines.

 The Ecology for Environmental Science degree program will expose you to a wide range of courses and facilities that focus your understanding from an ecological perspective.
-You will also gain experience with applied aspects like ecotoxicology.
+You'll also gain experience with applied aspects like ecotoxicology.

-The program utilizes resources from multiple departments across campus, including the Department of Philosophy and Religious Studies and the Department of Geography.
-Among the other resources are well-equipped analytical and biological laboratories, UNTís Sub-Antarctic Field Research Station in Chile and the UNT Water Research Field Station.
-These resources provide additional research possibilities available only to UNT students or allow for hands-on experience.
+The program utilizes resources from multiple departments across campus, including the Department of Philosophy and Religion and the Department of Geography.
+Among the other resources are well-equipped analytical and biological laboratories, UNT's Sub-Antarctic Field Research Station in Chile and the UNT Water Research Field Station.
+These resources provide additional research opportunities exclusively to UNT students and allow for hands-on experience.

 Your course work will focus on advanced biology, chemistry, physics, math, geography, economics, technical writing and philosophy.
-You will learn about:
+You'll learn about:

 We encourage you to fulfill the graduation requirements for the distinguished level of achievement under the Texas Foundation, Recommended or Distinguished Achievement high school program or the equivalent.